Ssidss/anime_face_capture/README.md

 use "python filename" to start capture result will in outimage dir

-The face detector for anime/manga using OpenCV. https://github.com/nagadomi/lbpcascade_animeface
+The face detector for anime/manga using OpenCV. \r\n https://github.com/nagadomi/lbpcascade_animeface